 Do you practice daily self-care?
 If a monkey can do it, we should be able to do it too, right?

-I know what you might be thinking.
-You can’t afford some relaxing vacation to a hot spring.
+You might be thinking, you can’t afford some relaxing vacation to a hot spring.
 You don’t even have time to take a bubble bath at home.

 Thankfully, that is not what self-care is all about.
 It does not have to be elaborate, time-consuming or expensive.